 You can type in commands in the text input field at the very bottom of the screen, and press the “Enter” key on your keyboard to execute it.

-Once you have changed a setting, you normally have to enter the command “save” in order to save the changes.
-If you exit CLI without doing so your changes might be lost.
+Once you have changed a setting, you also have to enter the command “save” in order to save the changes, and after that the FC will reboot.
+If you exit CLI without doing so your changes will be lost.

-To exit CLI, simply enter the command “exit” and press enter, or click on another tab, or disconnect and connect again.
+To exit the CLI without changing settings, simply enter the command “exit” and press enter, or click on another tab, or click on the top right “disconnect” button.

 How to check settings in CLI?

-The first commands you should know about in Betaflight CLI are “dump” and “diff”.
+The most used commands in Betaflight CLI are probably “dump” and “diff”.

-When entering “dump”, it will simply dump all the settings in Betaflight.
-As you can probably guess, it’s a huge list and takes a while to go through.
+When entering “dump“, it will simply display all the settings in Betaflight on the screen.
+As you can probably imagine, it’s a huge list (around 800 lines) and it can take a while to go through.

-If you only want to check the settings that have been changed from the default, you can enter “diff”.
-This is much easier to manage if you only want to check the settings that are previously changed.
+If you only want to check the settings that are different from the default, you can enter “diff“.
+The returned list is much shorter, and easier to manage if you only want to check the settings that are changed by the user.

 See this article for more info about the “diff” command.

-It’s good practice to make a backup of your Betaflight CLI settings every time before you make changes, so you can revert back if something goes wrong.
+It’s good practice to make a backup of your Betaflight CLI settings before you make changes, so you can revert back if something goes wrong.

 To backup, enter “diff all”, and copy the text to a text file.

-To restore, simply copy and paste the text file you saved earlier in the CLI input field, and hit enter.
-Don’t forget to save before closing CLI.
+To restore, simply copy and paste the text file in the CLI, and hit enter.
+Don’t forget to enter “save” before closing CLI.

 Other Useful CLI Commands